 This Administrative Review is not the place to ask for forgiveness or alternative solutions – the reviewer does not care about your medical needs, education, or work-related requirements for transportation.
 Your best bet is to have your attorney handle this process so that you can continue to drive while your case is open in court.
 If you fail to go through this hearing within 15 days, your license will be suspended.

-This is one of many details that you will need to stay on top of in order to ensure that the duration of your case is as smooth as possible.
-Without the help of an experienced and dedicated DUI attorney in Jefferson City, these details can quickly overwhelm you and continue to complicate your experience.
+This is one of many details that you will need to stay on top of to ensure that the duration of your case is as smooth as possible.
+Unfortunately, without the help of an experienced and dedicated DWI/DUI attorney in Jefferson City, these details can quickly overwhelm you and continue to complicate your experience.

 Get Advice Every Step Of The Way

-Simply knowing that there is someone that you can call and get answers to your questions is a great source of stress relief through this stressful process.
-The team at Kirsch & Kirsch, LLC will be able to help you understand the specifics of your situation, and will be happy to explain the answers in as much detail as you need.
+Simply knowing that there is someone that you can call and get answers to your questions is an excellent source of stress relief through this stressful process.
+The defense attorneys at Kirsch & Kirsch, LLC will help you understand the specifics of your situation and will be happy to explain the answers in as much detail as you need.

 Identify Alternative Outcomes

-Many first DUI charges can result in up to six months in jail, $1,000 in fines, and a 90-day license suspension.
+Many first DWI cases can result in up to six months of jail time, $1,000 in fines, and a 90-day license suspension.
 From there, the penalties go up.
-However, Missouri does allow courts to make plea bargains or even dismiss charges, so working with your lawyer early will help you both understand the layout of your case and start to build a roadmap towards the best-case scenario.
-In many instances, a first DUI may be dismissed or reduced in exchange for outpatient treatment and education, as well as a number of other options that we will discuss with you during our initial consultation and throughout the course of our work together.
+However, the state of Missouri does allow courts to make plea bargains or even dismiss charges, so working with your lawyer early will help you both understand the layout of your case and start to build a roadmap towards the best-case scenario.
+You deserve to partner with a Missouri criminal defense lawyer who is determined to protect your rights.
+In many instances, a first DUI/DWI may be dismissed or reduced in exchange for outpatient treatment and education and many other options that we will discuss with you during our initial consultation and throughout our work together.